wetw0rk/Sickle/CONTRIBUTING.md

 If you want to add a new payload it needs to fit the following criteria:

 - The payload must be useful during exploitation and have a decently large attack surface / broad application.
 For example, an egghunter is a solid addition since it is a technique that can be inserted into many exploits, whereas a payload that connects to a TFTP server and downloads and executes a file may not be the best fit for the framework simply due to its size and application.
-However, if you want to add a new loader, say DLL injection, this is welcomed since users can then create a DLL that will perform the afforementioned TFTP technique or anything else they program (broad application).
+However, if you want to add a new loader, say DLL injection, this is welcomed since users can then create a DLL that will perform the aforementioned TFTP technique or anything else they program (broad application).

 - Ensure you are using proper API, strings for example should use the function `from_str_to_xwords()`